Crunc2h/StaticSiteGen/README.md

-# A simple md to html static site generator
+# A simple static site generator for md -> html conversion